jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - In addition to keeping the attacker away from a production environment, the honeypot allows administrators to observe an attacker’s activity without compromising the live environment

 - 7.7.7 Anti-malware
+  - **adware**: software that displays unwanted advertisements, sometimes bundled with spyware
+  - **bot**: a compromised computer that is remotely controlled by an attacker via a command-and-control (C2) channel; also called a zombie
+  - **bot herder**: someone who controls a botnet, using a command-and-control server to remotely control the zombies to launch attacks on other systems or send spam/phishing emails; bot herders can also rent botnet access out to other criminals
+  - **botnet**: a collection of compromised computing devices (called bots or zombies), organized in a network controlled by a criminal known as a bot herder;  these many infected systems that have been harnessed together and act in unison
+  - **boot sector infectors**: pieces of malware that can install themselves in the boot sector of a drive
+  - **companion**: helper software that is not malicious on its own; it could be something like a wrapper that accompanies the actual malware
+  - **fileless malware**: leaves no trace of its presence nor saves itself to a storage device, but is still able to stay resident and active on a computer
+  - **hoaxes/pranks**: not actually software, they're usually part of social engineering—via email or other means—that intends harm (hoaxes) or a joke (pranks)
+  - **logic bomb**: malware inserted into a program which will activate and perform functions suiting the attacker when some later date/conditions are met; code that will execute based on some triggering event
+  - **macro**: associated with Microsoft Office products, and is created using a straightforward programming language to automate tasks; macros can be programmed to be malicious and harmful
   - **Malware**: program inserted into a system with the intent of compromising the CIA of the victim's data, applications, or OS; malicious software that negatively impacts a system
   - The most important protection against malicious code is the use of antimalware software with up-to-date signature files and heuristic capabilities
     - multi-pronged approach with antimalware software on each system in addition to filtering internet content helps protect systems from infections
-    - following the principle of least privilege, ensuring users do not have admin permissions on systems won’t be able to install apps that may be malicious
+    - following the principle of least privilege, ensuring users do not have admin permissions on systems so they won't be able to install apps that may be malicious
   - These are the characteristics of each malware type:
     - **virus**: software written with the intent/capability to copy and disperse itself without direct owner knowledge/cooperation; the *defining characteristic is that it's a piece of malware that has to be triggered in some way by the user*; program that modifies other programs to contain a possibly altered version of itself
       - viruses use four main propagation techniques: